ReZeroE/NCBI-Data-Downloader/README.md

-# NCBI-Data-Downloader
+# NCBI-Sequence-Retriever
-Python script used to automate the download of data given the SRA numbers
+Python script used to automate the download of data given the SRA accession numbers